 Academic Standards – Grades K-5

-The Department of Teaching and Learning provides guidance and support for curriculum, instruction, and assessment for Lakeville Area Public Schools.
-Lakeville Area Public Schools’ curriculum is defined by Essential Learnings.
+The Department of Teaching and Learning provides guidance and support for curriculum, instruction, and assessment for Lakeville Area Schools.
+Lakeville Area Schools’ curriculum is defined by Essential Learnings.
 Through the review of research on content, instruction, and assessment and the analysis of state and national standards, staff determine core sets of Essential Learnings for each grade level and course.
 These Essential Learnings represent what students are expected to know and be able to do in each curricular area.

 Lakeville Area Schools adheres to academic standards set by the Minnesota Department of Education.
 These are a blend of Common Core and state-developed standards.
 Click on curriculum areas below for more information on specific academic standards.